Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/media-api-reference.md

 ### updateCurrentPlayhead

-Provides a media tracker with the current media playhead.
-For accurate tracking, call this method multiple times when the playhead changes.
+Provides the current media playhead to the media tracker instance.
+For accurate tracking, call this method everytime the playhead changes.
 If the player does not notify playhead changes, call this method once every second with the most recent playhead.

 | Variable Name | Description |
 | :--- | :--- |